grvty-labs/openpay-python/README.md

 Installation
 =============

-You don't need this source code unless you want to modify the package.
-If you just want use the Openpay Python bindings, you should run:
+You don't need this source code unless you want to edit the package.
+If you want to use the Openpay Python bindings, you should run:

     pip install OpenpayGrvty